-What to Expect from Your Fitting
+What to expect from a

 Are you looking to get fitted with a compression garment and need to know what you should expect?
 As you might already know, compression garments are critical in restoring proper blood flow to your body parts.
 In addition, with correct garment fitting, you get to reduce your muscle fatigue, prevent excessive straining, lower the risk of sore muscles, improve on exertion and promote better oxygen flow in the muscles.
-In this piece, we tell you what to expect when going for a garment fitting.

 Essentially, it is advisable to ensure that the fitting expert is registered with the appropriate bodies and specializes in areas such as Lipoedema or Lymphoedema.
-You should ensure that the person fitting you is up to date with new technology and observes the best practices when fitting patients with compression garments.
+You should ensure that the person fitting you is up to date with new technology and observes the best practices when fitting patients with custom compression garments.

 Typically, you can buy a compression garment from a store or a compression garments shop.
 However, if you are going for a customized fitting, the wrong size or compression can make the whole fitting feel uncomfortable.